nautobot/nautobot/nautobot/docs/installation/migrating-from-postgresql.md

 ## Import the database dump into MySQL

 Use the `nautobot-server loaddata` command to import the database dump that you previously created.
 This may take several minutes to complete depending on the size of your database.
+This is from the MySQL host with the prompt (`(nautobot-mysql) $`):

 ```no-highlight
 nautobot-server loaddata --traceback nautobot_dump.json